wogus00/wogus00/README.md

 - 🌱 I’m currently learning machine learninig algorithms
 - 💞️ I’m looking to collaborate on any entry-level data science projects
 - 📫 Please contact me through jpark0116@gmail.com
+- 👨🏻‍💻 I also run a tech blog at https://wogus00.github.io

 <!---
 wogus00/wogus00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.